Dry Hands: Tips and Remedies for Dry Hands

 Overwashing of your hands, especially if you find yourself washing your hands much more than before.
 Soaps and sanitizers work by removing the lipid membranes of bacteria.
 Unfortunately, this same process also strips away our skin’s own lipid barrier.

 If you find yourself washing your hands and using hand sanitizer often, you may notice that your hands are dry and itchy.
 Daily chores, like dishwashing and house cleaning, can also expose your hands to chemicals and ingredients that can dry out your hands.
-Irritating soaps, disinfectants, and other cleaning products can strip away the oils that make up your skin’s protective barrier.
+This is because they can strip away the oils that make up your skin’s protective barrier.

-Common skincare ingredients like retinol, glycolic acid, and salicylic acid help your skin in various ways, but can also dry out your skin.
-If you think your current products might be to blame, look for any drying or irritating ingredients in your products.
+If you think your current products might be to blame, look for any drying or irritating ingredients in your products retinol, glycolic acid, and salicylic acid.

-Hot water from the sink or shower can irritate your skin and strip away natural oils more quickly than cold or lukewarm water.
-To prevent dry skin, keep your showers short and avoid scorching hot showers.
+Hot water can irritate your skin and strip away natural oils more quickly than cold or lukewarm water.
+To prevent dry skin, keep your showers short and not scorching hot.

 On the other side of the temperature range, cold weather can also lead to dryness on your hands.
 Winter weather tends to mean dry and cold air, which can remove moisture from your skin.
-When your skin is exposed to extreme temperature changes, be sure to moisturize your hands to protect them from drying environmental conditions.
+Be sure to moisturize your hands to protect them from drying environmental conditions.

 How to Treat Dry and Rough Hands